Cape Scott Provincial Park: Park profile

 576 acre, assessed at $300,000, in exchange for $10 million worth of logging rights elsewhere.
 Most of the park is in the Nahwitti Lowland, which is a subunit of the Hecate Depression, and a part of the Coastal Trough.

 The park is known for its old growth forest and sandy beaches.
 The terrain is rugged, and the area experiences heavy rain and violent storms.
 The park's highest point is Mt.
 St. Patrick, 422 m above sea level.
 The park's largest lake is Eric Lake, at 44 ha.

 In 2010, 14 separate private pieces of land, which encompassed about 150 ha, existed within the park.
 In 2020, the government acquired 76 ha for the park.

 Access to the eastern boundary is by boat or floatplane.
 During the summertime, a water taxi service operates from Port Hardy.
 Access to the western end is via the Port Hardy–Holberg–San Josef Bay forest service roads.

 Park facilities

 The 11 Cape Scott core area trails measure 2.5 to 23.6 km each way and are rated as easy/moderate in difficulty.
 The 43.1 km North Coast Trail, an extension of the Cape Scott Trail and a portion of the Vancouver Island Trail, comprises very difficult sections in the east.
 Water sources are far apart in places.
 Campsites have pit toilets and often metal food caches and tent platforms.
 The increasing popularity of the park has generated littering concerns.

-A boat launch exists at San Josef Bay.
+A boat launch intended for canoes, kayaks, and small car-top boats exists on the San Josef River, a few kilometers from San Josef Bay.